Citrus College Diversity, Equity and Inclusion Task Force

 - Strategy 9.4: Increase students' global awareness through curriculum development and student activities.

-Please visit the Strategic Planning website to read the complete 2016-2021 Strategic Plan.
+strategic planning website to read the complete 2016-2021 Strategic Plan.

 2019-2022 Student Equity Plan